jrkuhn/tcg-prices/README.md

   * [Make changes to the bot](#pull)
     * Pull the code down to your local machine
     * Configure the local environment variables to your bot's credentials
+    * Configure the API requests as desried (by default, it only searches the Yu-Gi-Oh! category)

 ## Requirements: